Robert Greene (filmmaker): Life and career

 In 2021, Robert Greene premiered Procession at the Telluride Film Festival where it was acquired by Netflix.
 Procession follows six men who suffered sexual abuse by Catholic priests band together to become a makeshift family, and find empowerment by creating fictional scenes depicting rituals of power in the church.
 The film was nominated for at the Independent Spirit Award for Best Documentary Feature at the Independent Spirit Awards and shortlisted by Academy of Motion Picture Arts and Sciences the for best documentary at the 94th Academy Awards.

+In 2026 it was announced that Greene's next film Too Much Sugar would premiere at the 83rd Venice International Film Festival in the Orizzonti section.
+The Missouri based film follows Ryan “Holli-wood” Hollinger, a formerly incarcerated amateur MMA fighter and father of six as he tries to keep his family together.
+The film finds Robert Greene continuing down the path of utilizing therapy and collaboration as a cinematic tool.

 Robert Greene has worked with Sean Price Williams and Alex Ross Perry, having edited Perry's feature film Listen Up Philip, as well as Amanda Rose Wilder's Approaching the Elephant, Nick Berardini's Tom Swift and His Electric Rifle, and Robert Kolodny's The Featherweight.
-In 2015 Robert Greene was appointed filmmaker-in-chief at the new Jonathan B. Murray Center for Documentary Journalism at the University of Missouri in Columbia, MO.
+In 2015 Greene was appointed filmmaker-in-chief at the new Jonathan B. Murray Center for Documentary Journalism at the University of Missouri in Columbia, MO.
 He is also an assistant professor in their Journalism and Film Studies programs.

 He is a writer, critic and reviewer, contributing regularly to Sight & Sound as well as to other print and online publications including Filmmaker, Criterion, and Criticwire.
-Present Tense: Notes on American Nonfiction Cinema 1998-2013, his first book, is slated for release by The Critical Press for July 2015.
+Present Tense: Notes on American Nonfiction Cinema 1998-2013, his first book, was released by The Critical Press in July 2015.